buzzn/broker-evaluation/api.md

 Shows the history of power consumption from the given starting point.

 Parameters:
 - `begin` (int): Start time of consumption as unix timestamp.
-Default is today at 00:00:00 am.
+Default is yesterday at 00:00:00 am.

 Returns: `200
 {